bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/theme-accessibility.md

 You can add scripts or code to improve the accessibility of your theme.
 As stated above, you can use the `tabindex` global attribute to add an element for keyboard navigation.
 Also, we suggest doing the following:

 * Add a script or plugin to allow mobile, tablet, or desktop viewing.
 Use responsive design to match user technology to accommodate different zoom states and viewport sizes.
 * Add multi-factor authentication or alternative methods besides CAPTCHA to verify identity.
-Visual CAPTCHA does not allow alt text, and therefore visually impaired users cannot use it.
+Visual CAPTCHA does not allow alt text, preventing visually impaired people from using it.
 * Add hidden titles that can be accessed by a screen reader.

 **Example**